-Directors who are employees of the Company do not receive any additional compensation for their services as a director.
 Non-employee directors receive an annual retainer fee consisting of four equal installment payments paid in arrears on a quarterly basis.
-Annual retainers are also paid to members of Board committees.
+Annual retainers are also paid in arrears to members of Board committees and committee Chairs on a quarterly basis.
 Directors are also reimbursed for expenses incurred in attending Board or committee meetings and while representing the Company in conducting certain business.
-The annual retainer fee in 2021 was \$40,000 (\$75,000 for the Chairman), consisting of four quarterly payments of \$10,000 each (\$18,750 each for the Chairman).
+Prior to April 18, 2022, the annual retainer fee was \$40,000 (\$75,000 for the Chair).
+Beginning April 18, 2022, the annual retainer fee increased to \$45,000 (\$80,000 for the Chair).
 Fees are not paid for attending committee meetings.
-Members of the Audit Committee other than the Chair are paid an annual retainer of \$10,000; members of the Compensation Committee, Commercialization Committee, Finance Committee, and Science Committee (other
+The annual retainers for committee members and Chairs are as follows: